DotNetAnalyzers/StyleCopAnalyzers/documentation/KnownChanges.md

 ## Ordering Rules

+### SA1208

+StyleCop Analyzers only considers using directives to be "System" using directives if they are not alias-qualified, while StyleCop Classic ignored the alias.
+For example, `using global::System;` would be not be considered a System using directive by StyleCop Analyzers, but it would be considered a System using directive by StyleCop Classic.

 ### SA1214

 StyleCop Classic only reports SA1214 for violations involving static fields.
 In StyleCop Analyzers, SA1214 and SA1215